keliankaz/wear_modelling/README.md

 ## Getting Started

-Dowload a copy of the master branch and unzip
+Dowload a copy of the master branch and unzip it in desired directory.
+Open matlab (2016a or later).
-Open matlab

 ### Prerequisites

+UNIX or MAC system.
+Does not work with windows systems.
 Matlab 2016a or later (https://www.mathworks.com/)
-Perl
+Perl (should be installed on all UNIX or MAC systems)

 ### Installing